 English marigold (Calendula officinalis)

-This classy flower has deep orange petals – great for a hot border or for cutting.
-It’s very easy to grow; from an autumn sowing it should flower from May.
+English marigold has deep orange petals, which are perfect for a hot border or for cutting.
+It’s very easy to grow – from an autumn sowing it should flower from May.
 Allow some seedheads to dry so that you save the seed; it may also self seed, without becoming a nuisance.

 Love-in-a-mist (Nigella damascena)

 Nigella damascena is a cottage garden favourite and makes a lovely cut flower.
-Its dried seedbeds are attractive, too.
+Its dried seedheads are attractive, too.

 Centaurea cyanus often forms part of pictorial and annual meadow schemes, and makes an excellent cut flower.
-Blue is the most common colour, but different cultivars may have red, pink, white and dark purple flowers.
+The blue-flowered variety is the most commonly grown, but different cultivars may have red, pink, white and dark purple flowers.

 Queen Anne’s Lace (Ammi majus)

-Ammi majus is really best sown in autumn, for bigger, better flowers in early summer.
-It has clouds of cow-parsley like flowers and makes a lovely cut flower.
+Ammi majus is best sown in autumn, resulting in bigger, better flowers in early summer.
+It bears clouds of cow-parsley like blooms and is perfect for cutting.

-Opium poppies (Papaver somniferum, pictured), Shirley poppies (Papaver rhoeas) and ladybird poppies (Papaver commutatum) can all be sown in autumn.
+Opium poppy (Papaver somniferum, pictured), field poppy (Papaver rhoeas) and ladybird poppy (Papaver commutatum) can all be sown in autumn.

-California poppies (Eschscholzia californica) bring swathes of bright orange-yellow to borders and self-seed readily, so once sown, you will enjoy them every year.
-Discover how to sow Californian poppies.
+California poppy (Eschscholzia californica) brings swathes of bright orange-yellow to borders and self-seeds readily, so once sown, you will enjoy them every year.
+Discover how to sow Californian poppy.

 Sowing green manure